Jachdich/popish/README.md

 - [x] Figure out the weird bug with list comprehensions
 - [ ] Syntax highlighting
 - [ ] Custom library for mathematical functions - equation solving etc.
+- [ ] Fix not being able to overwrite constants e.g. c in code
+- [ ] When the expression is blank/nonexistant, return None rather than a syntax error